Understanding Wedding Venue Size Categories: A Guide for UK Brides & Grooms - Cheese Wedding Cake Shop

 Managing Multiple Event Areas

 Start by mapping out distinct spaces for your ceremony, cocktail hour, and reception.
 Considering both the physical distance and timing, you'll want to ensure smooth event transitions between these areas.
-Host one wedding at a time to ensure complete venue flexibility for your transitions and timeline.
+Host one wedding at a time to ensure complete venue flexibility and seamless transitions, resulting in a well-timed timeline.
 The venue should provide event coordinators to help manage logistics and timing across different spaces.

 Pay special attention to area accessibility, particularly for elderly guests or those with mobility challenges - they should be able to move comfortably between spaces without feeling isolated from the celebrations.